Back

 At Purrweb, we worked with mobile app development for several global IoT solutions and had to do impossible things to overcome the challenges.
 From puzzling out basic Chinese in a month to building an IoT application for smart fridges in 6 weeks.
 Here are our cases.

 ❄️ Vendify is an Internet of Things application for smart vending machines.
-Unlike a traditional vending machine, with Vendify the purchase happens on a smartphone: a user just scans a QR code of the fridge, chooses a meal, pays, and grabs it.
+Unlike a traditional vending machine, with Vendify the purchase happens on a smartphone: the user just scans a QR code of the fridge, chooses a meal, pays, and grabs it.
 For this app, we built a preventative system against thieves and designed our own payment form because the third-party library we used didn’t support the customization we needed.

 How useful was this post?